ekbhr/next-js-and-shadcn-ui-admin-dashboard/SEDO_API_ACCESS_REQUEST.md

 I am reaching out to request API access for Sedo's parking statistics and reporting features.
 We are developing a reporting dashboard for our domain monetization operations and would like to integrate Sedo's API to fetch parking statistics data programmatically.

 **Company Details:**
-- Company Name: EKBHR MEDIA
+- Company Name: RevEngine Media
 - Website: ekbhr.com
 - Email: [your-email@ekbhr.com]
 - Contact Person: [Your Name]